 Both significant and smaller counterparties are subject to monthly monitoring as described in the Counterparty Monitoring Procedure.
-The monitoring covers the ratings of the counterparties, the amounts involved compared to the own funds, the expected credit losses (in the context of IFRS9 impairment calculation), the simulated impact of the default of the biggest non-central bank counterparty, and any other information that the Bank may receive from various sources.
+The monitoring covers the ratings of the counterparties, the amounts involved compared to the own funds, the expected credit loss, the exposure, and any other information that the Bank may receive from various sources.
 The relevant monitoring is sent to the Credit Risk Committee and the Assets & Liabilities Committee.
 More frequent reporting may be required in the event of distress.